 To install Redis on aaPanel, you need to follow these steps:

-- Click on the PHP Extensions icon and install a PHP extension for Redis, such as phpredis or predis.
-You can use
+• Click on the PHP Extensions icon and install a PHP extension for Redis, such as phpredis or predis.
+You can use pecl install redis or composer require predis/predis respectively.

-respectively. - Enable the extension in your PHP configuration by adding a line like
+• Enable the extension in your PHP configuration by adding a line like extension=redis.so or extension=predis.so.

 <?php